EmbeddedNim/picostdlib/README.md

 library [dependencies](https://github.com/raspberrypi/pico-sdk#quick-start-your-own-project)
 (Step 1 in the quick start section)

-3. From the terminal, run `nimble install picostdlib`.
-ADDITIONALLY, run `nimble install --deps-only`.
+3. From the terminal, run `nimble install https://github.com/beef331/picostdlib`.

 4. Run `piconim init <project-name>` to create a new project directory from a template.
 This will create a new folder, so make sure you are in the parent folder.
 You can also provide the following options to the subcommand:
     - (--sdk, -s) -> specify the path to a locally installed `pico-sdk` repository, ex.  `--sdk:/home/casey/pico-sdk`
-    - (--nimbase, -h) -> similarly, you can provide the path to a locally installed `nimbase.h` file.
+    - (--nimbase, -n) -> similarly, you can provide the path to a locally installed `nimbase.h` file.
 Otherwise, the program attempts to download the file from the nim-lang github repository. ex. `-h:/path/to/nimbase.h`
     - (--overwrite, -O) -> a flag to specify overwriting an exisiting directory